zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 tags: authentication password hash SHA-1 SHA-256 salt PBKDF2 bcrypt scrypt rainbow
 is_series: true
 series_title: "Web Security"
-series_number: 3
+series_number: 5
 ---

 Real world applications that implement their own authentication process (e.g. user accounts with sign-in forms) must ensure user passwords are secured, and unreadable in the event the server is compromised.

 Password hashing enables an application to verify a password provided by the user without the app's server ever having stored the password.
-The server instead stores a hash of the password, which is computationally infeasibile to reverse back to the user's plaintext password - assuming a strong hashing algorithm is used correctly.
+The server instead stores a hash of the password, which is computationally infeasible to reverse back to the user's plaintext password - assuming a strong hashing algorithm is used correctly.

-When a user's authenticity later needs to be verified, such as for a sign-in requrest, the password provided is then hashed using the same hashing algorithm, and verified that it matches the hash stored in the database.
+When a user's authenticity later needs to be verified, such as for a sign-in request, the password provided is then hashed using the same hashing algorithm, and verified that it matches the hash stored in the database.

 ### Typical Use-Case Scenario

 Let's assume we've created a web app requiring user authentication.

-The authentication is implemented by the application, instead of outsourcing authentication to an Identiy Provider.
+The authentication is implemented by the application, instead of outsourcing authentication to an Identity Provider.

 The user first creates an account by submitting their email and password securely in plaintext.

-The server typically creates an entry in its database for the user and stores their email, usually for a variety of verification and recovery proposes - but for this example it's only required along with their password to prove the user is authentic when they make a login request.
+The server typically creates an entry in its database for the user and stores their email, usually for a variety of verification and recovery purposes - but for this example it's only required along with their password to prove the user is authentic when they make a login request.

 ### Simple Hash Implementation

 The password itself is not saved.
 Instead it is input to a type of algorithm called a [Cryptographic Hash Function](https://en.wikipedia.org/wiki/Cryptographic_hash_function) (CHF) which then returns its corresponding 'hash' value as a sequence of bits of fixed length, the length dependent on the CHF used - 256 bits in the SHA-256 algorithm we will demonstrate below.

-For readability and convenience this is often converted to its base64 equivalent, resulting in a fixed length string of 44 characters (for 256 bits), with no discerable pattern or structure.
+For readability and convenience this is often converted to its base64 equivalent, resulting in a fixed length string of 44 characters (for 256 bits), with no discernable pattern or structure.

 Using Powershell we can compute the SHA-256 hash for the password "Password123":